table of contents

 Healthy weight maintenance

-Weight gain is common for people with PCOS.
-Research suggests finding and maintaining a healthy weight may help improve insulin resistance and other symptoms (Rocha, 2019).
+Overweight is common for people with PCOS.
+Research suggests maintaining a healthy weight may help improve insulin resistance and other symptoms.

 Maintaining a healthy weight is often challenging for people with PCOS because of hormone imbalances.
-Try to focus on healthy habits and talk with your healthcare provider for tips on maintaining a healthy weight with PCOS.
+Try to focus on healthy habits and talk with your healthcare provider for tips on how to maintain a healthy weight with PCOS.